scaomath/torch-cfd/README.md

   - [2D simulation with a pseudo-spectral solver](example_Kolmogrov2d_rk4_cn_forced_turbulence.ipynb)

 ## Licenses
 The Apache 2.0 License in the root folder applies to the `torch-cfd` folder of the repo that is inherited from Google's original license file for `Jax-cfd`.
-The `fno` folder has the MIT license from [NVIDIA's Neural Operator repo](https://github.com/neuraloperator/neuraloperator).
+The `fno` folder has the MIT license inherited from [NVIDIA's Neural Operator repo](https://github.com/neuraloperator/neuraloperator).
 Note: the license(s) in the subfolder takes precedence.

 ## Contributions
 PR welcome.
 Currently, the port of `torch-cfd` currently includes: